 The Tower in Brazil

 They started to build the tower in 1957 and is 60 meters high.
-It was refurbished in 2001.
-There are two lifts (elevators) helping people to reach the top.
+It was, refurbished in 2001.
+There are two lifts (elevators), helping people to reach the top.
 Besides the tower, there are stairs in case people prefer walking to the top.

 Restaurant at the Iguassu Falls in the park

-Porto Canoas is the name of a nice restaurant insight of the Iguassu Falls, buffet style.
-In the same place, there another two restaurants, one with fast food and another one with natural juices and sandwiches.
+Porto Canoas is the name of the restaurant insight of the Iguassu Falls, buffet style.
+In the same place, there are another two restaurants, one with fast food and another one with natural juices and sandwiches.
 For drink lovers, there is a bar with a local beer.
 If one decides to eat out-side must be careful with the little animals that show up for the food.
 They are friendly.

 GPS: -25.6927421, -54.4342381